chukmunnlee/deckofcards/README.md

 Check out a deployed version at [deckofcards.chuklee.com](https://deckofcards.chuklee.com).

+## List of supported APIs

+### Card Decks

+- `GET /api/decks` - get a list of all registered decks
+- `GET /api/deck/:deck_id/cards` - list all the cards from a deck

+### Deck Instance

+- `POST /api/deck` - create a deck instance
+- `GET /api/deck/:deck_id` - draw one or more cards from a deck instance
+- `PUT /api/deck/:deck_id` - recreate the deck for the deck instance, clear all piles
+- `PATCH /api/deck/:deck_id` - add additional cards to deck
+- `DELETE /api/deck/:deck_id` - delete a deck instance
+- `GET /api/deck/:deck_id/contents` - show the contents of a deck instance
+- `GET /api/deck/:deck_id/status` - show the status of a deck instance without revealing the cards in the deck instance
+- `GET /api/deck/:deck_id/back` - get back image of a deck instance

+### Deck Instance Piles

+- `GET /api/deck/:deck_id/piles` - list all the pile names in a deck instance
+- `POST /api/deck/:deck_id/piles` - create a pile in a deck instance
+- `GET /api/deck/:deck_id/pile/:pile_name` - draw one or more cards from a pile
+- `GET /api/deck/:deck_id/pile/:pile_name/contents` - show the contents of a pile
+- `GET /api/deck/:deck_id/pile/:pile_name/status` - show the status of a pile with out revealing the cards in the pile
+- `PUT /api/deck/:deck_id/pile/:pile_name` - reshuffle the pile
+- `PATCH /api/deck/:deck_id/pile/:pile_name` - add additional cards to the pile

+### Management

+- `GET /version` - version
+- `GET /health` - health

 If you are using this project to make something cool, let me know!